phpbench/phpbench/docs/quick-start.rst

 .. note::

-    You may also install PHPBench globally, see the :doc:`installation` chapter for more information.
+    You may also install PHPBench globally, see the :doc:`installing` chapter for more information.

 PHPBench should now be installed.
 Now create two directories, ``benchmarks``